tomcwxyz/good-ship-local-tools/README.md

 ## Trust boundary

-Sets is deliberately stricter than “we promise not to upload it”:

 - first-party JavaScript contains no `fetch`, XHR, WebSocket, EventSource or beacon calls;
 - every HTML entry has a Content Security Policy that blocks unexpected external resources;